Ahmed I: Reign

 Ahmed ascended the throne after his father's death in 1603, at the age of thirteen, when his powerful grandmother Safiye Sultan was still alive.
 With his accession to the throne, the power struggle in the harem flared up; between his mother Handan Sultan and his grandmother Safiye Sultan, who in the previous reign had absolute power within the walls (behind the throne), in the end, with the support of Ahmed, the fight ended in favor of his mother.
-Ahmed broke with the traditional fratricide following previous enthronements and did not order the execution of his three years old half-brother Mustafa, the second son of Halime Sultan.
+Ahmed broke with the traditional fratricide following previous enthronements and did not order the execution of his three year old half-brother Mustafa, the second son of Halime Sultan.
 Instead, Mustafa was sent to live at the old palace at Bayezit along with his mother and their grandmother, Safiye Sultan.
 This was most likely due to Ahmed's young age - he had not yet demonstrated his ability to sire children, and Mustafa was then the only other candidate for the Ottoman throne.
 His brother's execution would have endangered the dynasty, and thus he was spared.

 His mother tried to interfere in his affairs and influence his decision, especially she wanted to control his communication and movements.
 In the earlier part of his reign, Ahmed I showed decision and vigor, which were belied by his subsequent conduct.
 The wars in Hungary and Persia, which attended his accession, terminated unfavourably for the empire.
 Its prestige was further tarnished in the Treaty of Zsitvatorok, signed in 1606, whereby the annual tribute paid by Austria was abolished.
 Following the crushing defeat in the Ottoman–Safavid War (1603–1612) against the neighbouring rivals Safavid Empire, led by Shah Abbas the Great, Georgia, Azerbaijan and other vast territories in the Caucasus were ceded back to Persia per the Treaty of Nasuh Pasha in 1612, territories that had been temporarily conquered in the Ottoman–Safavid War (1578–90).
 The new borders were drawn per the same line as confirmed in the Peace of Amasya of 1555.

 Relations with Morocco

-During his reign the ruler of Morocco was Mulay Zidan whose father and predecessor Ahmad al-Mansur had paid a tribute of vassalage as a vassal of the Ottomans until his death.
+During his reign, the ruler of Morocco was Mulay Zidan whose father and predecessor Ahmad al-Mansur had paid a tribute of vassalage to the Ottomans until his death.
 The Saadi civil wars had interrupted this tribute of vassalage, but Mulay Zidan proposed to submit to it in order to protect himself from Algiers, and so he resumed paying the tribute to the Ottomans.